openaq/openaq.org/content/use-cases/aqai.md

 AQAI is using the OpenAQ platform to develop a machine learning predictive model for air quality showing child population density against regions with pollutant concentrations above WHO-recommended limits.

-AQAI, one of nine startups (out of 450 applicants) awarded investment funding from the UNICEF Venture Fund in 2022
+AQAI is one of nine startups (out of 450 applicants) awarded investment funding from the UNICEF Venture Fund in 2022.

 ## The Problem